Luligu/zigbee2mqtt-automations/README.md

       state: OFF
 ```

-# time and event condition examples:
+# Time and event condition examples:

 ### For multiple conditions after, before, weekday and entity must be indented
 ```yaml